 - 7.2 Subtask 7.2 Execute COTS Solution Programming Modifications - 7.2.1 Contractor must customize the COTS Solution.
-The Customization process must be based on the agreed upon (by Contractor and County Project Manager) Final Requirements Document [Paragraph 3.2.7 (Final Requirements Document) above] that incorporates: - a.
-Completed Requirements review and gap analysis (refer to Subtasks 3.1 and 3.2); - b.
-TAD [refer to Paragraph 4.2 (Technical Architecture Document)
+The Customization process must be based on the agreed-to (by Contractor and County Project Manager) Final Requirements Document [refer to Paragraph 3.2.7 (Final Requirements Document) above] that incorporates: - a.
+Completed Requirements review and GAP analysis (refer to Subtasks 3.1 and 3.2); - b.
+TAD [refer to Paragraph 4.2 (Technical Architecture Document) above];

-above];
+- Final Implementation Assessment Document [Task 5 (Implementation C. Assessment Document)], including: - System Interface Strategy, Updated (refer to Paragraph 5.1.4) i. above), - ii.
+Security Strategy, Updated (refer to Paragraph 5.1.5 above), - Data Conversion Strategy from Legacy System, Updated (refer to iii.
+Paragraph 5.1.6 above), and - Report Design Strategy, Updated (refer to Paragraph 5.1.7 above); İ۷. and - d.
+Completed Contractor's Customized COTS Solution Design review and Final Design [refer to Task 6 (Design Review of Contractor's COTS Solution, Final Design)]. - 7.2.2 All Solution modifications must be made as part of this Subtask.
+The Customization process must transform Contractor's proposed COTS software into Contractor's Customized COTS Solution, which must meet the County's Final Solution Requirements and Contractor's final design document [refer to Paragraph 6.3(a) above]. - 7.2.3 The integration of tools and algorithms, as applicable, is part of this Subtask along with any applicable development. - 7.2.4 Contractor must develop the specified System Interfaces as provided in the System Interface Strategy [refer to Paragraph 5.1.4 (System Interface Strategy, Updated) above]. - 7.2.5 Contractor must conduct regression testing of all software versions with updates incorporated into Contractor's Customized COTS Solution during implementation. - 7.2.6 The County and Contractor must review, as required in the PCD, the Customization effort at predetermined checkpoints that will be agreed to by County Project Manager and Contractor Project Manager.
+These checkpoint reviews will be used to determine if Contractor's Customization effort is on schedule and meets the User requirements as specified in the final Requirements. - 7.2.7 This Subtask must result in a fully functional NLRS Solution (Contractor's Customized COTS Solution) that meets the Requirements and is ready for User Acceptance Testing, all as specified in the final Requirements and final design.

-- c.
-Final Implementation Assessment Document (Task 5), including: - i.
-System Interface Strategy, Updated (refer to Paragraph 5.1.4 above), - ii.
-Security Strategy, Updated (refer to Paragraph 5.1.5 above), - iii.
-Data Conversion Strategy from Legacy System, Updated (refer to Paragraph 5.1.6 above), - iv.
-Report Design Strategy, Updated (refer to Paragraph 5.1.8 above); and - d.
-Completed Contractor's Customized COTS Solution Design review and Final Design (refer to Task 6 above). - 7.2.2 All Solution modifications must be made as part of this Subtask 7.2.
-The Customization process must transform Contractor's proposed COTS software into Contractor's Customized COTS Solution which must meet the County's Final Solution Requirements and Contractor's final design document (refer to Paragraph 6.3(a) above). - 7.2.3 The integration of tools and algorithms, as applicable, is part of this Subtask along with any applicable development. - 7.2.4 Contractor must develop the specified System Interfaces as provided in the System Interface Strategy [refer to Paragraph 5.1.4 (System Interface Strategy, Updated) above]. - 7.2.5 Contractor must conduct regression testing of all software versions with updates incorporated into Contractor's Customized COTS Solution during implementation. - 7.2.6 The County and Contractor must review, as required in the PCD, the Customization effort at predetermined checkpoints that will be agreed upon by County Project Manager and Contractor's Project Manager.
-These checkpoint reviews will be used to determine if Contractor's Customization effort is on schedule and meets the User requirements as specified in final Requirements. - 7.2.7 This Subtask must result in a fully functional ABIS Solution (Contractor's Customized COTS Solution) that meets the Requirements, and is ready for User Acceptance Testing, all as specified in the final Requirements and final design.
+Deliverable 7.2 - Contractor's Customized COTS Solution Completed

-Deliverable 7.2 - Contractor's Customized COTS Solution Completed described in Attachment A.2 (Deliverable Acceptance Process) to Exhibit A (Statement of Work) to the Contract.
+Deliverable 7.2, Contractor's Customized Solution must be reviewed and accepted by County Project Manager.

-Deliverable 7.2, Contractor's Customized Solution must be reviewed and accepted by County Project Manager in accordance with the review process
+7.3 Subtask 7.3 - Contractor's Customized COTS Solution Review

-- 7.3 Subtask 7.3 Contractor's Customized COTS Solution Review - 7.3.1 At the sole discretion of County Project Manager, all identified issues, must be resolved as specified in Paragraph 5.8 (Dispute Resolution Process) of the Contract, and documented in the ITL (refer to Paragraph 2.1.5 above). - 7.3.2 Upon resolution of all issues, Contractor must submit the completed Customized Solution to County Project Manager and the Project team for review.
+- 7.3.1 At the sole discretion of County Project Manager, all identified issues, must be resolved as specified in Paragraph 46.0 (Dispute Resolution Procedure) of the Contract, and documented in the ITL [refer to Paragraph 2.1.5 (Issue Tracking Log (ITL) Documentation, Escalation, and Resolutions) above]. - 7.3.2 Upon resolution of all issues, Contractor must submit the completed Customized Solution to County Project Manager and the Project team for review.
 At County Project Manager's direction, Contractor must initialize the approved Customized COTS Solution on the pre-Production environment.

-Deliverable 7.3 - Contractors' Customized COTS Solution Reviewed/Approved/Certified
+Deliverable 7.3 - Contractors' Customized COTS Solution Reviewed / Approved / Certified